AdobeDocs/certification.en/help/certifications/overview.md

 badge: label="Certification home" type="positive"
 mini-toc-levels: 1
 ---
-#
+# Welcome to Certification at Adobe!

 ![Banner](/help/certifications/assets/home_banner_narrow.png)

-## Welcome to Certification at Adobe!

-Adobe Digital Cloud Experience (DCX) is a suite of digital marketing solutions that enables businesses to deliver personalized customer experiences across multiple channels, including web, mobile, email, and social media.
-Adobe DCX includes a range of products, such as Adobe Real-Time CDP, Adobe Experience Manager, Adobe Commerce, Adobe Journey Optimizer, Adobe Customer Analytics, and more.
+The Adobe Experience Cloud is a suite of digital marketing solutions that enables businesses to deliver personalized customer experiences across multiple channels, including web, mobile, email, and social media.
+The Experience Cloud includes a range of products, such as Adobe Real-Time CDP, Adobe Experience Manager, Adobe Commerce, Adobe Journey Optimizer, Adobe Customer Analytics, and more.

 At Adobe, we understand the importance of having the right credentials to advance in your career and stay ahead of the competition.
 That's why we created the Adobe Certification Program: to help you prove your skills and knowledge and gain the recognition you deserve.